shooln/certstore/README.md

+this is a modified clone of github.com/github/smimesign/certstore.
+This has added features of accessing different cert stores.
 Certstore is a Go library for accessing user identities stored in platform certificate stores.
 On Windows and macOS, certstore can enumerate user identities and sign messages with their private keys.

 ## Example